 How do you know if your water softener is working?
 How do you know when your water softener needs to be replaced?
+Is a water softener worth it?
 What are the signs of a faulty water softener?
 What are some of the common unnoticeable problems in water softeners?

 Read on to find the answers.

 How to tell if your water softener is working